Obama warns against rhetoric of fear in U.S. congressional races

 For all Reuters election coverage, click: here

-Reporting by Joe Skipper in Miami and Sharon Bernstein in Sacramento, California, additional reporting by Amy Tennery in New York; Writing by Scott Malone; Editing by Bill Trott
+Reporting by Joe Skipper in Miami and Sharon Bernstein in Sacramento, California, additional reporting by Amy Tennery in New York and Julia Harte, Lisa Lambert and Makini Brice in Washington; Writing by Scott Malone; Editing by Bill Trott